56kcloud/Training/DockerCon/monitoring/cadvisor.md

 ### <a name="Task_3"></a>Task 3: cAdvisor Exposed Metrics

 Now, we will have a look to see how cAdvisor exposes the metrics it is gathering from running containers.
 As default, cAdvisor exposes metrics in the [Prometheus format](https://prometheus.io/docs/instrumenting/writing_exporters/)

-### Terminology
-In the last section, you saw a lot of Docker-specific jargon which might be confusing to some.
-So before you go further, let's clarify some terminology that is used frequently in the Docker ecosystem.

-- *Images* - The file system and configuration of our application which are used to create containers.
-To find out more about a Docker image, run `docker image inspect alpine`.
-In the demo above, you used the `docker image pull` command to download the **alpine** image.
-When you executed the command `docker container run hello-world`, it also did a `docker image pull` behind the scenes to download the **hello-world** image.
-- *Containers* - Running instances of Docker images &mdash; containers run the actual applications.
-A container includes an application and all of its dependencies.
-It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.
-You created a container using `docker container run` which you did using the alpine image that you downloaded.
-A list of running containers can be seen using the `docker container ps` command.
-- *Docker daemon* - The background service running on the host that manages building, running and distributing Docker containers.
-- *Docker client* - The command line tool that allows the user to interact with the Docker daemon.
-- *Docker Store* - A [registry](https://store.docker.com/) of Docker images, where you can find trusted and enterprise ready containers, plugins, and Docker editions.
-You'll be using this later in this tutorial.

 ## Next Steps, Docker Networking
 For the next step in the tutorial, head over to [Prometheus](./prometheus.md)